 Ralph Votapek is professor emeritus of piano at the Michigan State University College of Music.

 With eastern hemisphere concerto engagements stretching from London to Taiwan, he has also toured in Russia, Japan, and Korea.
-He has made a special commitment to Latin America, where he has toured for more than 42 years, performing repeatedly in Buenos Aires, Rio, Santiago, and other cities.
+He has made a special commitment to Latin America, where he has toured for nearly 50 years, performing repeatedly in Buenos Aires, Rio, Santiago, and other cities.
+He recently received the Foreign Artist in Recital Award from the Argerntine Association of Music Critics.
 He is equally celebrated as a solo recitalist throughout the United States and has performed repeatedly in Carnegie Hall, Lincoln Center, Chicago’s Orchestra Hall, and the National Gallery in Washington.
 Guest appearances with the Juilliard, Fine Arts, New World, and Chester String quartets highlight his extensive chamber music experience.

 His wife, Albertine, frequently joins him in two-piano and four-hand recitals.
 They have appeared in Buenos Aires under the auspices of the Mozarteum Argentino, on the Van Cliburn Series in Fort Worth, the Pabst Theatre Series in Milwaukee, and on many college campuses.

 Votapek is now retired from Michigan State University, where he served as artist-in-residence for 36 years.